Supxr/qa-portfolio/Test-Cases/SauceDemo/2-Product-Page/TC_SD11_ADD_TO_CART.md

-# Test Case: Adding Products to the Checkout Cart
+# Test Case: Adding Products to the Shopping Cart

 **Test Case ID:** TC_SD_11<br>
 **Test Objectives:** To verify that products can be added to the shopping cart.<br>